bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 1. **View** service` name and description, the date of creation.

-2. **View** a provider for the service and get the provider`s information in a pop-up window by clicking at the active provider`s name in the «Providers» column.
+2. **View** a provider for the service and get the provider`s information in a pop-up window by clicking at the active provider`s name in the «Provider» column.

 .. figure:: _static/ServicesList_ProviderInfo1.png